atreyasha/dotfiles/docs/develop.md

     7.  coordinate all of these processes with `monix` tasks

-    8.  implement workaround for files which get overwritten
+    8.  implement workaround for files which get overwritten due to `--no-folding` in stow

         1. EITHER Use git commands and stow simulation to check for changes to dotfiles